 Bear in mind, I had not yet attended Bible College (something that was later paid for, anonymously, on my behalf).
 I was not “officially” in ministry.
 I wasn’t a church deacon, an elder… I was just a guy who loved Jesus and who understood that we ALL have a ministry.
 I didn’t know it, but I was being trained for the ministry Father had planned for my future.

 What is He requiring of YOU where YOU spend the majority of YOUR time?
 You’re surrounded by hurting people every single day.
 Start there.
 Remember, YOU are the church – it’s the people, NOT the buildings and NOT the denominations.
 Our mission is to love one another.

-Michael Tummillo is a Workplace Chaplain in Texas and founder of the international ministry, The Church @ Work (TCAW).
+Michael Tummillo was a Workplace Chaplain in Texas and founder of the international ministry, The Church @ Work (TCAW).
 A one-finger typist, Michael has had an online presence since 1999 and has reached millions with his email devotionals, and other Internet activities.
 His goal is not to push religion but to push people, giving his ministry away and encouraging followers of Jesus to share the love of God in the place they spend up to 70% of their lives: the workplace.
-You can contact Michael at email@example.com.
+Sadly Michael passed away recently.